cozy/cozy.github.io/src/references/auth.md

 ### 2FA

 - Can be activated by the user
-- Only works through emails right window
+- Only works through emails right now
 - Once 2FA activated, and the user authenticated, a new chekbox "Trust this machine" create a new cookie (if checked)

  !!! warning ""